itsanshulverma/itsanshulverma/README.md

 ## hi there👋, I am Anshul Verma

+👨‍💻 A `coder`/`programmer`/`developer` who likes JavaScript a lot.

-👨‍🎓 Senior year undergrad majoring in Computer Science and Mathematics from the University of Delhi (Class of 2022).
+👨‍🎓 Computer Science and Mathematics Graduate from University of Delhi (Class of 2022).

 👉 [Website](https://itsanshulverma.github.io)